 I Explained My Author Philosophy to a Journalist Yesterday.

 I told her I do not mind sharing any of it.
 The tips, the mistakes, the things I wish someone had told me.
-I told her about why people like me are choosing to demarket — the lack of support at home, the genuine discomfort with in-your-face marketing, the desire to be a creator who builds something real rather than a personal brand that performs being a creator.
+I told her about why people like me are choosing to demarket — no Avengers, no team, one woman building something real rather than a personal brand that performs being a creator.
+The genuine discomfort with in-your-face marketing.
+The desire to build something that lasts.
 I told her that group work is what makes a book great.
 That no book worth reading was built entirely alone.

 Today I was listening to an episode of The Creative Penn Podcast with Joanna Penn — Lessons Learned From Author Nation 2025, November 2025 — and she said this: